The Future of Product-Led Growth Might Be Hiding Where You Least Expect It

 GreyNoise’s website feels like a secret club you got invited to, but without the security scare tactics about imminent internet threats I outlined in hypothesis two.
 Instead, the product itself promises to tell users about what they shouldn’t be worried about—and for a highly anxious space, this must come as a relief.

 GreyNoise of course has a product, but I was struck by how much of their offering they give away for free, quickly showing the value to me, a non-prospect with an interest in macro web security.
-GreyNoise users like the online UI where they can get quick insights on technical indicators and trends for free, like looking to see if an IP address is scanning/attacking everyone on the Internet or just themselves, but the true value insight comes from GreyNoise’s free two-week API trial that enables you to use their alerting technology and more.
-These alerts don’t seem like a big lift, or particularly dangerous to an end-user’s existing security workflows, so I believe they also disprove my third hypothesis.
+GreyNoise users like the online UI where they can get quick insights on technical indicators and trends for free, like looking to see if an IP address is scanning/attacking everyone on the Internet or just themselves (limited at a very generous 50 searches/day).

 These three rising stars taught me so much about how PLG best practices morph and change when faced with complicating factors.
 I believe that this space will take PLG and build on it—and we’ll start seeing the freshest tactics emerge from this market in particular.